 Written informed consent must be obtained from each patient, and no Clinical Center will begin enrolling patients before its consent form is on file at the Medical Coordinating Center.
-The exact language used on a Clinical Center's consent form may vary from institution to institution, but the text must be comprehensible to persons with a 7th grade reading level, and no form will be considered as having been given final approval until it has been reviewed at the Central Office.
+The exact language used on a Clinical Center's consent form may vary from institution to institution, but the text must be comprehensible to persons with a 7th grade reading level, and no form will be considered as having been given final approval until it has been reviewed by the Medical Coordinating Center, NHLBI, and Data and Safety Monitoring Board (DSMB) Chair.
 A draft, model consent form is included in Appendix VI.
-Items relevant to obtaining informed consent for participation in the MSH Patients' Follow-Up are listed below:
+Items relevant to obtaining informed consent for participation in the MSH Patients' Follow Up - Extension I are listed below: